aditya43/aws/README.md

         - Create a platform endpoint.
         - Publish to the platform endpoint.
         - Works with Google GCM, Apple APNS, Amazon ADM etc..

+### SNS + SQS - Fan Out
+- SNS + SQS (Fan Out) is used when you want to publish the data to many SQS queues. i.e. **Push once in SNS, receive in many SQS.**
+- Fully decoupled.
+- No data loss.
+- Ability to add receivers of data later.
+- SQS allows for delayed processing.
+- SQS allows for retries of work.
+- May have many workers on one queue and one worker on the other queue.